jeffhou/Selogo/README.md

 Design Goals

 Our project will utilize the model-view paradigm.
-The view operates indepenently of the model, and contains one setter to issue commands to the engine.
+The view operates independently of the model, and contains one setter to issue commands to the engine.
 The rest of the view only acts as a getter.

 For the GUI, we will have a main window class.
 This class will hold the evaluation console, command line, reset button, command history, and the SLogo graphic window (using JGEngine).
 The evaluation console only prints the results of the user’s commands and prints errors if the user’s commands don’t correspond to an existing command.
 The SLogo Graphic Window holds instances of the Turtle Class and the Turtle Path Class.
 It also holds a variable, color, that is used to set the background color for the turtle’s display area and toggles the reference grid based off of the user’s input.
 Because of the functionality of the evaluation Console and the SLogo graphic window, they will only use getters since they do not need to change anything in the Engine.